Juniper/contrail-kubernetes-docs/install/openshift/3.11/standalone-openshift.md

 Required topology is as shown below.

 ![Contrail Standalone Solution](/images/ocp-3.11.png)
-* Note : vrouter is now installed on all nodes, the figure above does not have vrouter on master
+* Note : vrouter is now installed on all nodes

 ### System Requirements :
 As per openshift recommendation follow the link